Forest Red-tailed Black Cockatoo

 Glossy black except for bright orange-red band towards tip of tail, bill dark grey or blackish.

-Glossy black, the head and wing coverts spotted with pale yellow; breast and belly barred with orange-yellow; tail narrowly banded with orange-yellow (more orange) on undertail coverts; bill pale greyish white.
+Glossy black, the head and wing coverts spotted with pale yellow; breast and belly barred with orange-yellow; tail narrowly banded with red and orange-yellow (more orange) on undertail coverts; bill pale greyish white.

 Similar to female except for less pale yellow spots on head, cheeks and wings, dull pale yellow bars on breast and belly, outer tail feathers brightly barred with red or orange red (little or no yellow) and bill dark grey or blackish.